 These concessions apply to CGT events that happened after 11.45am (by legal time in the ACT) on 21 September 1999.
-For information on these concessions, see the Guide to capital gains tax concessions for small business.
+For information on these concessions, see the publication Capital gains tax (CGT) concessions for small business - overview, available only on our website.